rgambord/c99-doc/doc/sections/5/1/2/2/1/index.rst

 .. _9899_5.1.2.2.1p1:

+.. container:: snum

+   :ref:`1 <9899_5.1.2.2.1p1>`

-:ref:`1 <9899_5.1.2.2.1p1>` The function called at program startup is named main.
+The function called at program startup is named main.
 The implementation declares no prototype for this function.
 It shall be defined with a return type of int and with no parameters:

 ::